Personalized PCA: Decoupling Shared and Unique Features: Introduction

-To transmute the heterogeneity from a bane into a blessing, in this work we propose personalized PCA (\name) that fits personalized features on each client in addition to common features shared by all clients.
+To transmute the heterogeneity from a bane into a blessing, in this work, we propose personalized PCA (\name) that fits personalized features on each client in addition to common features shared by all clients.
 In our model, data are driven by several mutually orthogonal global (shared) and local (personalized) PCs.
-The global PCs model the common patterns among different datasets, while the local PCs model idiosyncratic features of one specific dataset.
+The global PCs model the common patterns among different datasets, while the local PCs model the idiosyncratic features of one specific dataset.
 Global and local PCs work together to fit the observations.
 Figure \ref{fig:toyexampleintro} is an illustration of using homogeneous PCA and personalized PCA to fit two heterogeneous datasets.
-As shown in the figure, simply pooling together all data across datasets using homogeneous PCA will fail to encode the unique features within each dataset.
-This is specifically important when there is significant heterogeneity (see PCs in Homogeneous PCA).
+As shown in the figure, simply pooling together all data across datasets using homogeneous PCA will fail to encode the unique features within each dataset, and the horizontal PC is a misleading one that is not representative of any source.
 In contrast, personalized PCA aims at decoupling unique and shared features so that heterogeneity across data sources is accounted for.
-Note that, hereon, we will use client, edge device, source and local dataset interchangeably.

-There are several benefits in personalization.
+There are several benefits to personalization.
 Firstly, employing several local PCs to fit individual data patterns enables us to describe immensely heterogeneous trends in datasets accurately.
-Also, global PCs shared by all data can be estimated more precisely without being effected by disagreeing drifts from different sources.
-What's more, disentangling local features from global ones provides a systematic and interpretable approach to analyze the heterogeneity structure of datasets, which is useful in several applications.
+Also, global PCs shared by all data can be estimated more precisely without being affected by disagreeing drifts from different sources.
+What's more, disentangling local features from global ones provides a systematic and interpretable approach to analyzing the heterogeneity structure of datasets and leveraging this knowledge for better analytics.
+These include: (i) \textit{Improving classification and clustering}: instead of using raw data, operating on unique features may yield better performance as differences become more explicit when removing shared features, (ii) \textit{Transforming personalized, predictive analytics}: Through selectively transferring common knowledge from one data source to another, we can reduce the negative transfer of knowledge and enhance personalized predictive and prescriptive models, (iii) \textit{Anomaly Detection}: Through monitoring changes in the unique features, we envision that anomalies can be better and faster detected.